lpirl/studioclock/README.rst

 * online synchronization enabled by default
 * menu elements (bottom right and left) hidden by default (mouseover to see)
+* added possibility to upload a custom logo image
+* fixes for custom colors

 `demo <https://lpirl.github.io/studioclock/>`__